 CME was founded in 1898 as a not-for-profit corporation.
 In 2000, CME demutualized and became a shareholder-owned corporation.
 As a consequence, we adopted a for-profit approach to our business, including strategic initiatives aimed at optimizing contract volume, efficiency and liquidity.
 In 2002, Chicago Mercantile Exchange Holdings Inc. (CME Holdings) completed its initial public offering of its Class A common stock, which is listed on the NASDAQ Global Select Market under the symbol "CME."
 In 2007, CME Holdings merged with CBOT Holdings, Inc. and was renamed CME Group.
 In connection with the merger, we acquired the CBOT exchange.
 CBOT is a leading marketplace for trading agricultural and U.S. Treasury futures as well as options on futures.
 In 2008, we merged with NYMEX Holdings, Inc. and acquired NYMEX and COMEX.
 On NYMEX, customers primarily trade energy futures and options contracts, including contracts for crude oil, natural gas, heating oil and gasoline.
 On COMEX, customers trade metal futures and options contracts, including contracts for gold, silver and copper.
 We launched CME Clearing Europe in 2011 to expand our European presence and further extend the geographical reach of our clearing services.
 In November 2012, we acquired The Board of Trade of Kansas City, Missouri, Inc. (KCBT) and its hard red winter wheat product line and effective December 2013, KCBT operations were transferred to CBOT.
 In April 2013, we purchased the non-controlling interest in CME Group Index Services from Dow Jones & Company (Dow Jones) resulting in an increase in our ownership to 27% of the S&P/Dow Jones Indices LLC (S&P/DJI) joint venture with McGraw-Hill, originally established in 2012.
 As part of the formation of S&P/DJI, McGraw-Hill acquired our credit derivatives market data business.
-In 2013 and 2014, we received regulatory approval to operate a U.S. swap execution facility as well as global trade repositories in the United States, United Kingdom, and in Canada.
-In March 2014, we received regulatory approval for the launch of CME Europe Limited, our U.K. exchange.
+In 2013 and 2014, we received regulatory approval for the launch of CME Europe Limited, our U.K. exchange.